wiscer-org/bible-screen-reader/csb/romans/romans-002.md

 *14* So, when Gentiles, who do not by nature have the law, do what the law demands, they are a law to themselves even though they do not have the law.

 *15* They show that the work of the law is written on their hearts.
 Their consciences confirm this.
-Their competing thoughts either accuse or even excuse them[h]
+Their competing thoughts either accuse or even excuse them

 *16* on the day when God judges what people have kept secret, according to my gospel through Christ Jesus.